KeatingC88/mpc_dotnetc_user_server/README.md

+# Manual CLI build command:
+1) Navigate CLI to folder and use dotnet build

+# Manual CLI startup command:
+1) Navigate CLI to folder and use dotnet run

+# Manual file startup (post build)
-# Manual Startup locate mpc_dotnetc_user_server.exe in the bin/... folder
+1) Locate the mpc_dotnetc_user_server.exe in the bin folder and run it

-# Docker Startup using compose in CLI.
+# Docker Option 1) for CLI command:
-docker compose -f mpc_dotnetc_user_server.yaml up -d
+1) Navigate CLI to folder and use docker compose -f mpc_dotnetc_user_server.yaml up -d

-# Docker Startup using manual build commands in CLI.
+# Docker Option 2) startup for CLI command:
-docker build -t mpc_dotnetc_user_server_rom .
-docker run -d -p {SERVER_NETWORK_PORT_NUMBER}:{DOCKER_CONTAINER_PORT_NUMBER} --name mpc_dotnetc_user_server mpc_dotnetc_user_server_rom
+1) Navigate CLI to folder and use docker build -t mpc_dotnetc_user_server_rom . docker run -d -p {SERVER_NETWORK_PORT_NUMBER}:{DOCKER_CONTAINER_PORT_NUMBER} --name mpc_dotnetc_user_server mpc_dotnetc_user_server_rom

-# Get to API List via Swagger via browser {domain}/swagger/index.html
+# Get to API List via Swagger using a browser {domain}/swagger/index.html
+1) Launch the API
+2) Open your browser
-In Example: locahost:8080/swagger/index.html except whatever is configured in your .env file.
+3) Navigate to something like in this example: locahost:8080/swagger/index.html except instead of locahost:8080 it shall be whatever is configured in your .env file.